How you can improve the biodiversity in your garden

 If you’re looking to attract larger mammals such as kangaroo’s or wallabies it’s going to depend on your location.
 Wallabies are far shyer than kangaroos and your best bet is to provide a water hole for them to visit.

+Millions of native species are killed by house pets every year.
+It’s especially important if you’re going to create an ecosystem to keep your cats and dogs inside.
 For you they may seem cute and cuddly, unfortuntly for native wild life they’ll cause huge harm.
 Our list of plants can help to protect the native species, but if you are going to create a diverse ecosystem you simply can’t allow cats or dogs outside.
 Even under your eye a dog or cat can easily kill a native lizard or small mammal.